CelerData/terraform-provider-celerdatabyoc/docs/guides/azure_deployment_guide.md

 - A storage account and a container within the storage account, which will be used to store your data.
 - A managed identity, to which you also need to grant the required permissions, so the cluster will be able to store query profiles to the container.
 - An app registration to authorize Terraform as a service principal, and a client secret for the registered application.
 You also need to add role assignments to the application, so Terraform can launch the resources necessary to deploy the cluster within your Azure service account.
-- An SSH public key, which gives access to your virtual machines for automatic deployment, so Terraform can deploy the required service processes on your virtual machines.
+- An SSH public key, which gives access to your virtual machines (VMs) for automatic deployment, so Terraform can deploy the required service processes on your VMs.

   You need to create an SSH public key on your local computer, because you will need to fill the path in the `public_key` element of this object.

-- A virtual network and a subnet within the virtual network for the virtual machines on which the cluster depends.
+- A virtual network and a subnet within the virtual network for the VMs on which the cluster depends.
 - A security group to which the subnet is assigned.

-To create these Azure objects, you need to declare the following resources in the **.tf** file in which you have configured the providers:
+To create these Azure objects, you need to declare the following resources in the **.tf** file (for example, **main.tf**) in which you have configured the providers:

 ```terraform
 provider "azuread" {}